imapp-pl/gas-cost-estimator/docs/strategy.md

 1. Compare mean, variance, distribution for a single OPCODE with various forms of instrumentation enabled:
     - "measure all"
     - "measure one"
-    - "measure pro-rated" or "measure inferred" only, so no instrumentation
+    - (optionally) "measure inferred" only, so no instrumentation
 2. Compare mean, variance, distribution for a single (simple) OPCODE, coming from different sample programs (or possibly from different `run_id` or `instruction_id`, i.e. how the OPCODE behaves in different circumstances in terms of the program it is a part of)
 3. Compare mean, variance, distribution for various OPCODEs in the same manner, see if there's a pattern?
 4. Analyze measurement overheads by comparing sums of individual instruction measurements with total measurements.